Linalia413/Portfolio/WebCheckers Project/README.md

 3. To view the Application tier tests open in your browser the file at `PROJECT_HOME/target/site/jacoco/appl/index.html`
 4. To view the UI tier tests open in your browser the file at `PROJECT_HOME/target/site/jacoco/ui/index.html`

-## How to generate the Design documentation PDF

-1. Execute `mvn exec:exec@docs`
-2. Note: this command will fail on a clean project without a `/target` directory.
-Create the directory first if running after a `clean` operation without any intervening commands that create the directory, such as compile.
-3. The generated PDF will be in `PROJECT_HOME/target/` directory

 ## How to create a zipfile distribution of the source for the project

 1. Execute `mvn exec:exec@zip`